Constrained Stabilization on the n-Sphere with Conic and Star-shaped Constraints: Conclusion

 \section{Conclusion}

 In this work, we proposed a feedback control law for the constrained stabilization problem on the $n$-sphere.
 Unlike the majority of the existing literature \cite{berkane2021constrained}, \cite{liu2023adaptive}, where the unsafe region is typically characterized by a conic shape, we model the unsafe region as a union of star-shaped constraints on the $n$-sphere.
 This offers a more flexible characterization of the unsafe region, potentially enabling a larger safe region for stabilization purposes.
 The proposed feedback control law combines an attractive vector field, which guides the system state $\mathbf{x}$ along the geodesic toward the target, with a repulsive vector field that steers $\mathbf{x}$ away from the unsafe region.
 Almost global asymptotic stability of the target location is rigorously proven for the closed-loop system \eqref{system_dynamics}-\eqref{n-sphere-control-law}.
+An interesting future work would be the constrained dynamic stabilization on $\mathbb{S}^n$, where the input would be the acceleration rather than the velocity.
+In addition, future work may incorporate hybrid control techniques \cite{goebel2012hybrid} to achieve global asymptotic stability of the desired target point.